 When comparing Taiga vs Taskwarrior, the Slant community recommends Taskwarrior for most people.
-In the question“What is the best cross-platform to-do list app?”
-Taskwarrior is ranked 8th while Taiga is ranked 30th.
+In the question“What are the best cross-platform to do list apps?”
+Taskwarrior is ranked 6th while Taiga is ranked 25th.
 The most important reason people chose Taskwarrior is:

 Taskwarrior has many front-ends, services, extensions, hook scripts, and capsules available.
 Taskwarrior keeps a list of contributed tools on their [site](http://taskwarrior.org/tools/).

 Ranked in these QuestionsQuestion Ranking

 User stories can be organized in both Kanban and Scrum task management systems.

 Taiga is licensed under GPL with source code available on GitHub.

 Pro Comprehensive Agile software development toolset

 Taiga tries offering a complete Agile software development toolset.
 It includes complete solutions for issue tracking, videoconferencing, documentation (in the form of a wiki) and either a backlog or a Kanban board for managing user stories.